-The list of things to do in the area includes camel trekking, quad biking, exploring the dunes, taking pictures, stargazing, and watching an evening Berber-style performance by the fire.
+The list of things to do in Merzouga in Morocco includes camel trekking, quad biking, exploring the dunes, taking pictures, stargazing, and watching an evening Berber-style performance by the fire.

 There are lots of glamping camps to choose from in this part of the Sahara Desert in Morocco.
 We chose ours by meticulously scanning all the reviews on booking and eventually picking a place that ended up being even better than the feedback from the listing promised.
-We elaborate more on it as well as on our Merzouga experience, too.
+We elaborate more on it as well as on our experience in Merzouga in Morocco, too.

 Agafay Desert experience in Morocco